Handbook for Specialist in School Psychology

 Certification or licensure is generally coordinated between the student and the board issuing the desired credential.
 Program faculty and the department usually provide documentation and verification of training experiences to boards after the student has initiated the credentialing process.

-- For marriage and family therapy licensure (LMFT) students initiate the process by contacting the appropriate licensing board.
+- For Specialist in School Psychology students initiate the process by contacting the appropriate licensing board.